silverswedlund/sylvarus-mkdocs/docs/gods/thanatos/index.md

   Your browser does not support the audio element.
 </audio>

-"Medieval Chant 'Dies Irae' - Epic background sound edit slowed.mp3"
+"Medieval Chant 'Dies Irae' - Epic background sound edit slowed"

 ---